clwgh/psionii/README.md

 **Installation**

-The two files required are:
+Required files:
 ```
 PACKMEM - main program
 YN% - returns 1 if Y is selected in answer to the question supplied
 ```

 Type these two programs in, or use the comms link to transfer them from the PC.
 Translate them, and if you wish save them to a pack.
 If you are using a 4-line machine, you can translate the procedures normally or with Xtran, as both will produce valid programs.